Terpaksa menikahi Tuan Muda

 Terpaksa Menikahi Tuan Muda (lit.
 Forced to Marry Young Master) is an Indonesian television drama series starring Christ Laurent and Alisia Rininta.
 It was broadcast on ANTV from 9 August 2021 to 26 June 2022.

 The show ended on 26 June 2022.
 This show was replaced by Aku Titipkan Cinta from 27 June 2022.

 Plot

-Kinanti, a beautiful girl, is forced to marry Abhimana, her half sister Sarah.
-It all started with Herman Ayah Kinanti who needed a lot of funds to pay off debts and complete a project that exploded and caught fire.
-Herman agreed with Abimana to give one of his daughters to marry.
-Sarah, who already has a boyfriend, is forced by Herman and Marissa to marry Abhimana.
-However, when his marriage was almost sudden, he chose to run away with his girlfriend Bastian, so Kinanti had to take his place.
-How will the twists and turns of their story?
+Kinanti, a beautiful girl, is forced to marry Abhimana in place of her half-sister, Sarah.
+The chain of events began with Herman, Kinanti's father, who needed significant funds to pay off debts and complete a project that had exploded and caught fire.
+Herman agreed to let Abhimana marry one of his daughters.
+However, Sarah, who already had a boyfriend, was compelled by Herman and Marissa to marry Abhimana.
+Just before the wedding was scheduled to take place, she chose to run away with her boyfriend, Bastian, forcing Kinanti to take her place.
+How will their story unfold?